 To guard against this, it is possible to negotiate a 'price-lock' mechanism which provides visibility on how the price will change between choosing your preferred provider and signing the contract with them.
-For buy-ins, buyouts and Superfund transfers this can be structured to move perfectly in line with the assets you already hold, or in line with your funding valuation, in some scenarios.
+For buy-ins and buyouts this can be structured to move perfectly in line with the assets you already hold, or in line with your funding valuation, in some scenarios.